+'''

-''' AC_CONFIG_FILES([
+AC_CONFIG_FILES([

 Makefile

 doc/Makefile

 src/Makefile

 src/lib/Makefile

 ...

 ])

 AC_OUTPUT

 '''

 Automake uses these to determine which files to create (see Section "Creating Output Files" in The Autoconf Manual).
 A listed file is considered to be an Automake generated Makefile if there exists a file with the same name and the .am extension appended.
 Typically, 'AC_CONFIG_FILES([foo/Makefile])' will cause Automake to generate foo/Makefile.in if foo/Makefile.am exists.
 When using AC_CONFIG_FILES with multiple input files, as in automake will generate the first .in input file for which a .am file exists.
 If no such file exists the output file is not considered to be generated by Automake.

-'''
+Files created by AC_CONFIG_FILES, be they Automake Makefiles or not, are all removed by 'make distclean'.
+Their inputs are automatically distributed, unless they are the output of prior AC_CONFIG_FILES commands.
+Finally, rebuild rules are generated in the Automake Makefile existing in the subdirectory of the output file, if there is one, or in the top-level Makefile otherwise.

 AC_CONFIG_FILES([Makefile:top.in:Makefile.in:bot.in])

-'''